 Note: Requirement in Religion for Transfer Students: As a Seventh-day Adventist institution of higher education, religion coursework is a foundational part of the College curriculum.
 However, students who transfer from non-Adventist colleges or universities may not have had required religion coursework as part of their curriculum at the previous institutions.
 These students may elect to waive a portion of the requirement in proportion to the total number of hours transferred from non-Adventist institutions.

-The remaining religion requirement must be completed at Pacific Union College as described in the following chart:
+The remaining religion requirement must be completed at Pacific Union College.
+Contact the Records Office for more information.